What is mumps?

 Mumps is spread when an infected person coughs or sneezes near you or shares food or drinks.

-You can spread the virus 1 to 2 days before and for 5 to 9 days after symptoms start.
+You can spread the virus 7 days before and for 9 days after symptoms start.
+You are most likely to spread the virus 1 to 2 days before and 5 days after symptoms start.

 What are the symptoms?